SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 The logic used to calculate the acreage adjustment is identified below;

+  *Note: Each application is analyzed in this order.
+Remember, AG Land acreage is considered more accurate.*

 - CROP == (Commodity Crop + Hay + Permanent Pasture + Other Crop + Other Use)
- - Extra acreage is taken from the highest value in group and assigned to Road/Waste/Pond
+ - Extra acreage is removed from the highest value in group
- - Missing acreage is taken from Road/Waste/Pond and assigned to highest value in group
+ - Missing acreage is assigned to highest value in group

 - WOOD == (Noncommercial Woodland + Commercial Woodland)
   - If there is only Commercial Woodland OR if there is only Noncommercial Woodland
-    - Extra acreage is assigned to Roads/Waste/Pond
+    - Extra acreage is removed
-    - Missing acreage is taken from Roads/Waste/Pond
+    - Missing acreage is added
   - If there is both Commercial Woodland AND Noncommercial Woodland
-    - Extra acreage is taken from Noncommercial Woodland and assigned to Roads/Waste/Pond
+    - Extra acreage is removed from Noncommercial Woodland
-    - Missing acreage is taken from Roads/Waste/Pond and assigned to Noncommercial
+    - Missing acreage is taken from Noncommercial Woodland

 - HOME == Homesite == 1 Ac.
 Only Per Parcel with home on it
-  - Extra acreage is assigned to Roads/Waste/Pond
+  - Extra acreage is removed
-  - Missing acreage is taken from Roads/Waste/Pond
+  - Missing acreage is added

 - CON25 == Conservation Practices 25%:
+  - Extra acreage is removed
+  - Missing acreage is added

 - CONP == Conservation Program:
+  - Extra acreage is removed
+  - Missing acreage is added

 - Roads/Waste/Pond == (ROW + WSTE + DTCH)
   - Opposite of other logic, the AG Land is more specific that the CAUV app in this case.
+  - Extra acreage is removed
-  -
+  - Missing acreage is added

 - Total AG LAND == Total CAUV LAND == Total Acreage of all Parcels
-  - These cases need to be individually analyzed, and adjusted manually.
-In this case, AG Land should most likely be updated to match parcel acreages.
+  - If not equal, these cases need to be individually analyzed and adjusted manually.